 As the best of the best, the FBI has a very strict drug policy.
-At the time of their application, an applicant cannot have used any illegal drugs within the last 10 years or have used marijuana with the last three years.
-This last part still applies even if marijuana is legal in your home state.
+At the time of his or her application, an applicant cannot have used any illegal drugs within the last 10 years or have used marijuana with the last three years; this applies even if marijuana is legal in your home state.

 What to Major In

-Criminal Justice isn’t the only educational background found at the FBI.
+Criminal Justice isn’t the only educational field found at the FBI.
 We welcome a wide range of educational backgrounds and encourage diverse skill sets among FBI employees.
-The best candidates are those that major in, and are the best at, any skill they love.
+The best candidates are those who major in, and are the best at, any skill they love.

 However, we do have specific needs from time to time.
-Right now, we are looking for students studying foreign languages, STEM (science, technology, engineering and mathematics), finance, and accounting.
+Right now, we’re looking for students studying foreign languages, STEM (science, technology, engineering and mathematics), finance and accounting.

 The FBI Teen Academy

-Each FBI field office is actively engaged with the community it helps to serve and protect.
-One of many programs offered by select field offices is the Teen or Youth Leadership Academy.
-This program invites top junior and senior high school students to their local field office and gives them a peek into the inner workings of the FBI.
-Students gain a better understanding of the FBI and what it takes to keep America safe, highlighting the myriad positions and career paths that work together to uphold our Constitution.
+Each FBI Field Office is actively engaged with the community it helps to serve and protect.
+One of many programs offered by select Field Offices is the Teen or Youth Leadership Academy.
+This program invites top junior and senior high school students to their local Field Office to give them a peek into the inner workings of the FBI.
+Students gain a better understanding of the FBI and what it takes to keep America safe, highlighting the various positions and career paths that work together to help us in our mission to uphold the U.S. Constitution.

-The Teen or Youth Leadership Academy is only available in select field offices.
-To find out if your local field office hosts this program, please contact them.
+The Teen or Youth Leadership Academy is only available in select Field Offices.
+To find out if your local Field Office hosts this program, please contact it directly.